zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 When estimating the best-fitting parameters for a model (aDDM or otherwise) our ability to recover them is *always* limited to the parameter space we explore.
 Therefore, any computation of the uncertainty associated with specific parameters values is only with respect to other values that we have tried.

 In other words, the uncertainty is not some divine measure that accounts for all possible models.
-It is a comparative measure that tells us how much better a specific combination of parameters is compared to other combinations in the parameter space we have defined.
-In this toolbox, we make the parameter space explicit by specifying the grid in the `ADDM.grid_search` function.
+It is a comparative measure that tells us how much better a specific combination of parameters is, compared to other combinations in the parameter space we have defined.
+In this toolbox, we make the parameter space explicit by specifying the grid (`param_grid`) in the `ADDM.grid_search` function.

 The uncertainty associated with each parameter value and/or parameter combination is quantified as a probability distribution.
 Specifically, a posterior probability distribution that reflects both the prior beliefs on how likely each parameter value is and how much to update them based on the evidence each trial provides in favor of a parameter combination.